nikitastupin/clairvoyance/README.md

 ## Support

+> Due to time constraints @nikitastupin won't be able to answer all the issues for some time but he'll do his best to review & merge PRs

 In case of question or issue with clairvoyance please refer to [wiki](https://github.com/nikitastupin/clairvoyance/wiki) or [issues](https://github.com/nikitastupin/clairvoyance/issues).
 If this doesn't solve your problem feel free to open a [new issue](https://github.com/nikitastupin/clairvoyance/issues/new).

 ## Contributing